-II.B.4.c) In addition to the program director, there must be at least one core faculty member who is qualified and available to mentor fellows' research and scholarly activities.
-(Core)

-- II.C.
-Program Coordinator - II.C.1.
+II.B.4.a) Faculty members must complete the annual ACGME Faculty Survey. ^(Core) II.B.4.b) There must be at least one core physician faculty member, in addition to the program director, with ABOHNS certification in neurotology and who has completed a neurotology fellowship program. ^(Core) II.C.
+Program Coordinator II.C.1.
 There must be a program coordinator.
-(Core) - II.C.2.
-The program coordinator must be provided with dedicated time and support adequate for administration of the program based upon its size and configuration.
-(Core) - II.C.2.a) At a minimum, the program coordinator must be provided with the dedicated time and support specified below for administration of the program: (Core)
+(Core) II.C.2.
+The program coordinator must be provided with dedicated time and support adequate for administration of the program based upon its size and configuration. ^(Core) II.C.2.a) The program coordinator must be provided with support equal to a dedicated minimum of 20 percent FTE for administration of the program. ^(Core)